Author: Melody Jones

 Announcing Small Group MBA Workshops for Deferred Admissions Applicants

-Let’s Get Efficient With the launch of our new Small Group MBA Workshops, we’re offering the benefit of working with a Vantage Point MBA consultant in small, high value sessions where you'll receive some personalized feedback alongside learning from the questions and feedback of your fellow participants.
-Whether you’re just getting started, looking for a starting point,...
+Let’s Get Efficient Deferred MBA admissions candidates: Get expert support through our new Small Group MBA Workshops.
+We're offering the benefit of working with a Vantage Point MBA consultant in small, high-value sessions.
+You'll receive personalized feedback.
+You'll also learn from your fellow participants.
+Whether you're just getting started or halfway through, these sessions empower you with...

 There ARE Dumb Questions: Pitfalls to Avoid in Your MBA Interview